ChrisBuchholz/mencfs/README.md

     ~/my_folder		my_folder		%password_label%

-Ensure that *%password_label%* is the same label that you gave the password you just added to your keychain.
+Ensure that *~/my_folder* points to your encrypted folder and that *%password_label%* is the same label that you gave the password you just added to your keychain. **A faulty config can cause unexpected behavior.**

 ### Usage